jez/blog/source/_posts/2015-03-10-noteworthy-dotfile-hacks.markdown

 I wrote a pretty robust script that reminds me to update my dotfiles and my system regularly.
-All it does is remind me to check for system updates once every 24 hours, but it works so well that I had updated my system `bash` version before I even read about Heartbleed!
+All it does is remind me to check for system updates once every 24 hours, but it works so well that I had updated my system `bash` version before I even read about Shell Shock!

 The relevant links are [here][auto-update] for the core script that I [source in my zshrc][update-zsh], and then the following host specific links: